Do You Struggle With Building a Network? 5 Networking Tips for Women

 Ignoring networks can damage or limit your career and leadership effectiveness — and this is true for both men and women.
 The right relationships and ties are known to be an asset in getting access to information, earning promotions, and gaining opportunities.

 A McKinsey study found that 50% of a company’s intellectual capital is a “relational asset” and 75% of individual capital is their relationships.
 And leaders with the right kinds of networks are likely to be high performers.

-But even if they know that building the right networks is important, many women struggle with it.
+But even if they know that building the right networks and having political skill is important, many women still struggle with it.

 It may be that women are hardwired toward deeper, more personal connections, so transactional relationships feel insincere, according to the thinking of some evolutionary biologists.

-So, if networking goes against your natural tendencies, you have some work to do.
+But regardless, if networking goes against your natural tendencies, you have some work to do.
+Here are our tips on networking for women — and men — who struggle with it.

-Creating the right network is not about maintaining a big, expansive network or about schmoozing.
 What negative — and false — ideas do you hold about networking?
-You may be falling for one of these are 5 common myths about networking:
+First, realize that creating the right network is not about maintaining a big, expansive network or about schmoozing.
+You may be falling for one of these 5 common myths about networking:

 - MYTH: Networking is insincere and manipulative.